cncf/wg-serverless/workflow/spec/examples.md

 ### Monitor Patient Vital Signs Example

 #### Description

 In this example a hospital patient is monitored by a Vial Sign Monitoring system.
 This device can produce three different Cloud Events, namely
 "High Body Temperature", "High Blood Pressure", and "High Respiration Rate".
-Our workflow which needs to take propert actions depending on the event the Vital Sign Monitor produces needs to start if any of these events occur.
+Our workflow which needs to take proper actions depending on the event the Vital Sign Monitor produces needs to start if any of these events occur.
 For each of these events a new instance of the workflow is started.

 Since the hospital may include many patients that are being monitored it is assumed that all events include a patientId context attribute in the event